 According to the coroner’s report, when Moore was found, Buck’s apartment was full of damaging evidence: drug paraphernalia, glass pipes with white substance and burn marks, clear plastic baggies with white powdery residue, a chunk of crystal-like substance, and two dozen syringes containing traces of brown substance.

 If this had been a black man’s apartment, or a Republican, would this have been enough evidence to launch an investigation?

 And now another black man is dead when perhaps this tragedy could have been avoided had the Los Angeles County Sheriff had listened to witnesses, alleged other victims, and Moore’s own despondent words.

 “I ended up back at Buck [sic] house again and got munipulated [sic] into slamming again.
 I even went to the point where I was forced to doing 4 within a 2day [sic] period.
 This man is crazy and its [sic] sad.
 Will I ever get help?”

-And will these two men ever get justice?We value your comments!
-Please weigh in on our comment section below.
+And will these two men ever get justice?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com